IWantDayDayUp/cf/paper.md

 If the distance factor is introduced to reorder the substrate nodes, the ranking of the nodes that near from the substrate nodes $a$ and $b$ may increase, and if it is mapped to the substrate node $e$, it can not only meet the needs of the virtual node, but also reduce the consumption of bandwidth resources in the virtual link mapping stage.

-`For the virtual network mapping revenue-cost ratio $Revenue/Cost(G_v)$ (3.10), we can adjust the cost-to-cost ratio of the virtual network mapping through the distance impact factor.
-The specific analysis is as follows: for a given virtual network mapping request, the mapping benefit is fixed (e.g., equation (3.8)), so the impact of the revenue-expenditure ratio is the expenditure required to complete the mapping scheme, such as equation (3.9), which is positively related to the length of the path mapped by the virtual link in the underlying network.
-In general, the closer the distance between the two underlying nodes, the smaller the shortest path length of the corresponding physical link, then the virtual link mapping cost is smaller when the virtual link is mapped, so that the important resources of the underlying network can be protected, leaving more resources for the mapping of subsequent virtual network requests, and improving the resource utilization of the underlying network.`
+For the virtual network mapping revenue-cost ratio $Revenue/Cost(G_v)$ (3.10), we can adjust the revenue-to-cost ratio of the virtual network mapping through the distance impact factor.
+The specific analysis is as follows: for a given virtual network mapping request, the mapping revenue is fixed (e.g., equation (3.8)), so the impact of the revenue-expenditure ratio is the expenditure required to complete the mapping, (e.g., equation (3.9)), which is positively related to the length of the path mapped by the virtual link in the substrate network.
+In general, the closer the distance between the two substrate nodes, the smaller the shortest path length of the corresponding physical link, then the virtual link mapping cost is smaller when the virtual link is mapped so that the important resources of the substrate network can be protected, leaving more resources for the mapping of subsequent virtual network requests, and improving the resource utilization of the substrate network.

+The specific process of optimizing node mapping proposed in this article is as follows:

+- For the virtual node $n$ currently to be mapped, add the distance factor to the formula (4.13) to re-rank the substrate nodes.

+Node mapping is considered successful if and only if all virtual nodes requested by the virtual network are successfully mapped, otherwise, if any one of the virtual nodes is not successfully mapped, the virtual network is rejected.

 (总的说: 贪心策略, 然后再讲具体怎么贪心)